London, England

 Final Application Deadline

 Please join us for an information session to learn more about the Penn Summer Abroad London program.
-We will be holding information sessions on the following dates:

-Saturday, May 27, 2023 Recommended arrival in London
+Recommended arrival in London Saturday, June 7, 2025

-Saturday, July 1, 2023 Program housing last checkout date
+Program housing last checkout date Saturday, July 12, 2025

 All students register for a total of two course units (c.u.)*.
 Course offerings are subject to change.
 Course registration is completed by the Penn Summer Abroad office for students who confirm their intent to enroll and submit the required pre-departure documents.